 Types of Diffusers that can be used

 In the Bond household this really is our new all-time favourite thing to do.
-One of our boys was recently ill with tonsillitis, and the usual autumn lurgies, and the diffuser was on throughout the day with our revive E.O blend in whichever room he was in, to alleviate his cough and clear his sinuses.
+One of our boys was recently ill with tonsillitis, and the usual autumn lurgies, and the diffuser was on throughout the day with our Revive Essential Oil Blends in whichever room he was in, to alleviate his cough and clear his sinuses.
 All we did was add about 8-10 drops to the diffuser and let it works its magic.
 He loved it and we really noticed how it alleviated big long coughing fits.

 We have opted for an ultrasonic cool mist diffuser as we felt this has the best benefits.
 There are a few options of diffuser you can go for, here are the options and a few pro’s and con’s –